ClinicalEpigeneticsLaboratory/distChAMP/README.md

 # Distributed ChAMP pipeline - distChAMP

-It`s simple tool to create myNorm file from *.idats using ChAMP package [1], but instead of process all files simultaneously it use distributed manner.
-This method is less computationally expensive and allows to process large amount of data in one run, however may consume much more time.
+This is a simple tool to create myNorm file from a large amount of data [*.idats files] using ChAMP package [1].
+Instead of processing all files simultaneously the tool uses distributed manner.
+This strategy is less computationally consumable, but the process requires more time.

 ### How does it work

 Sample sheet containing n-samples is shuffled and then split into k-batches containing ~ n/k elements.
 Then each batch is processed into temporary myNorm file using ChAMP pipeline.
-Next all temporary myNorms are merge into final object.
+Next all temporary myNorms are merged into final object.

 ### How to run